SimonAmable/MySuccessAutomation/README.md

 2. **Create a new branch** for your feature or bug fix.
 3. **Submit a pull request** with a clear description of your changes.

+If you dont wanna do anything technical and want some help dont hesitate to send me a email at [simonamable@gmail.com](mailto:simonamable@gmail.com), or message my discord : simon3421

 ---

 ## Giving Credit Where It's Due: Credits and Acknowledgements 📚

-*   **Inspiration:** The architectural redesign of MySuccessAutomation was inspired by the innovative AI Hawk project (I read their README, I gotta admit).
+*   **Inspiration:** The architectural redesign of MySuccessAutomation was inspired by the innovative [AI Hawk](https://github.com/feder-cr/Jobs_Applier_AI_Agent)  (I read their README, I gotta admit).
 *   **A Heartfelt Thank You:** Big thanks to Adilet and all our amazing testers for their invaluable feedback and contributions.

 ---